sermon: Christ Our Rock

 Given 07-Aug-04; Sermon #679; 71 minutes

-Richard Ritenbaugh compares the massive Rock of Gibraltar to our Rock of Defense, Jesus Christ—Yahweh—the LORD, the God of the Old Testament.
+The massive Rock of Gibraltar serves as a visual object lesson on our Rock of Defense, Jesus Christ—Yahweh—the LORD, the God of the Old Testament.
 When Moses uses the metaphor of a rock, he thinks of the connotative qualities of enduring, unchanging, solid, awesome, strong, majestic, and beautiful.
 To the children of Israel, surrounded by abundant boulders and cliffs on the Sinai Peninsula, rocks connote places or havens of deliverance or safety.
 The rock, in Moses' experience and understanding, provides a source of water, symbolic of God's Holy Spirit.
 Peter and Paul recognized that to the enemies of God's church, Christ is a stumbling block and offense, but to us, Christ is the foundational cornerstone of the Church and our impregnable fortress.

 Chief corner stone Cliff Christ as rock Crag Engedi Eternal life Flowing water Gates of enemies Geyser Gibraltar God as Father and Mother Impregnable fortress Israelite anniversary Jacob's well Justice Kadesh Living stone Maon Massah and Meribah Mount Fugi Mount Hood Mount Saint Helens Perfection Petra Petros Physical safety Place of safety Righteousness Rock from which you were hewn Rock of ages Rock of Gibraltar Rock of offense Sela Spiritual rock Spiritual safety Sinai Peninsula Sur Transfiguration Truth